 Listen.
 You can trim all the unnecessary minutes out of your daily life, and stress out while doing so.
 You can work hard and play harder—like some manage to—but only a select category of individuals truly thrive on a full-time, full-throttle lifestyle.
 To me, that’s not an answer, especially because success isn’t always assured.
 Instead, I’ve implemented a different strategy.
 In my own life, no matter the situation, I try not to think of any time as wasted.

 What do I mean, and can we all do this?
 The solution lies in the phrase, “Stop and smell the roses.”
 Don’t let the roses scare you.
 How can we live with this phrase in mind?

 - Breathe.
 And again, deep breaths.
 In.
 Out.
 In…There you go.

 - Live life in the middle lane.
 You can pass in the fast lane, but don’t sit in it.
 It’s not wrong to let other people pass you.
 Speed does not equal happiness.
-Remain always moving forward, but not so fast that you’re only goal is to reach your destination.
+Remain always moving forward, but not so fast that your only goal is to reach your destination.
 Make your goal the current moment, in each moment.

 - Turn every task/chore into something that you’re able to enjoy.
 Read a good book in the waiting area of the doctor’s.
 Carpool with friends to the concert.
 Listen to a podcast while you’re doing dishes.
 At a red light, roll down the window and blast your favorite artist through your speakers so that you have an excuse to scream and sing at the top of your lungs.
 The family in the next lane over isn’t judging you—they could use the laugh.